Somali Cat vs Sphynx Cat: Complete Comparison (2026)

 Health and Lifespan Comparison

 Somali Cat has a typical lifespan of 12-16 years, while Sphynx Cat lives approximately 12-16 years.
 Health profiles differ significantly between these cats.
-Somali Cat is predisposed to Genetic Conditions, General Health Concerns, with associated veterinary costs for monitoring and treatment.
+Somali Cat is predisposed to breed-typical conditions discussed in peer-reviewed veterinary literature for this lineage, with associated veterinary costs for monitoring and treatment.
 Sphynx Cat faces its own health challenges including Cardiac Conditions, Skin Conditions, Other Concerns.
 Somali Cat has 2 documented predispositions compared to 3 for Sphynx Cat, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health